apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 Runtime can be chosen by changing the ``runtime`` field inside the yaml configuration file for the plugin.
 ``ats.wasm.runtime.wamr`` is for WAMR while ``ats.wasm.runtime.wasmedge`` is for WasmEdge.

+The plugin can also take more than one yaml file as arguments and can thus load more than one wasm modules.

 TODO
 ====